Helped ŠKODA boost customer confidence and financial plan conversions, increasing satisfaction by 45%.

 User testing

-• Adding visual progress indicators to enhance user engagement.
+• Added visual progress indicators to boost user engagement and orientation.

 decision-tree-card2.jpg